-Welcome to Tine at home, where I’ll be blogging about cooking delicious food at home.
-I’ll be posting all kinds of recipes, from easy lunches to dinners to impress and all in my kitchen in my new home in Ireland.
+Welcome to My Emerald Kitchen, where I’ll be blogging about cooking delicious food at home.
+I’ll be posting all kinds of recipes, from easy lunches to dinners to impress and all in my kitchen at home in Ireland.
 You won’t need any fancy gear, or massive ovens, just basic tools you can buy at any local supermarket.
 I’m not a professional chef and I never took any training, everything I learned I got from just going through all possible cookbooks, trying out new flavors and watching cooking channels.

 What kind of recipes do you post?

 I try to focus on seasonal ingredients as much as I can.
 By eating seasonal and local you are guaranteed to have fresher foods that didn’t have to travel halfway across the world to get to your home and you’ll also support local farmers, butchers, fishermen and so on.
 I also sometimes post movie recipes, as I have a big passion for movies and am always looking for great food in film.

 I don’t limit myself to one particular way of cooking, so you’ll be able to find recipes that are vegetarian, vegan or have meat or fish in them.
 I simply cook as I live, which is a life filled with variation and creativity.
 Some days I’ll crave juicy burgers with bacon and greasy sauces, other days I prefer to keep it light with a healthy salad or veggie meals.
 I do try to calculate the healthiness of my recipes when I write them and I always get quite good results, with the exception of my desserts, but then again those aren’t the kind of things you eat every day and everyone deserves to indulge in less healthy treats every once in a while, just do it in moderation.
 Which is what I try to do with all my recipes too.
 Some will have mayo in them for example, or sugar, but they are never the main part of the recipe, and are usually used in small quantities.